 You must determine a specific qualified bandwidth for each GRIO-managed filesystem.
-The qualified bandwidth is specified in the griotab file for local IRIX XFS filesystems or by using the cxfs\admin(1M) or cmgr(1M) command for shared CXFS filesystems.
+The qualified bandwidth is specified by using the $\texttt{cxfs_admin}(1M)$ command.

 The ggd2 daemon is responsible for managing the allocation of available bandwidth between different applications and nodes.